jumpingjoy/watchnationpro/fitness-improvements.md

 ## Final Thoughts

 Our advice is to utilize the tracker to get a month to see where you're at now, what is possible, and what you may want to achieve in the long run.
 So much is said for continuously improving and upgrading; perhaps you just want to watch, monitor, or merely for things to stay how they are and to aim for more balance instead.
-Along with fitness, safety precautions is also another major <a href= "https://watchnationpro.com/smartwatch-for-women-benefits/">benefit for women</a> that can be achieved through smartwatches.
+Along with fitness, safety precautions is also another major <a href= "https://auralgadgets.com/hearing aid-for-women-benefits/">benefit for women</a> that can be achieved through hearing aids.

 ### Post Author
-#### Sarah Hollen
+#### joana perez
-{% include image.html img="sarah-hollen.webp" alt="Sarah-Hollen" caption="Sarah Hollen" align="left" %}
+{% include image.html img="sarah-hollen.webp" alt="Sarah-Hollen" caption="joana perez" align="left" %}
-Sarah Hollen is the main author of WatchNationPro.
+joana perez is the main author of auralgadgets.
 She is also a technology and fitness enthusiast.
 She spends her time reading, playing tennis and doing exercise.
-You can find more about her <a href="https://watchnationpro.com/about-us/">here</a>.
+You can find more about her <a href="https://auralgadgets.com/about-us/">here</a>.

-<b><a href="https://watchnationpro.com/authors/sarah-hollen/">See author's posts</a></b>
+<b><a href="https://auralgadgets.com/authors/sarah-hollen/">See author's posts</a></b>

 <a href="{{ author.twitter }}" data-uk-icon="icon: twitter" class="uk-icon-link uk-icon" target="_blank"></a>
 <a href="{{ author.facebook }}" data-uk-icon="ratio: 1.4; icon: facebook" class="uk-icon-link uk-icon" target="_blank"></a>